Last Updated on: 3rd September 2023, 02:48 pm

 Do My Hermit Crabs Need a Lamp in Their Aquarium?

-Placing a hermit crab enclosure in a room with a window will typically provide plenty of natural light.
-This will aid your hermit crabs to maintain their circadian rhythms.
-Any artificial light is likelier to unbalance your hermit crabs more than aid them.
+Placing a hermit crab enclosure in a room with a window will provide lots of light, which will help hermit crabs maintain their natural circadian rhythms.

 Do Hermit Crabs Need Light All the Time?